simplespace-cat/GitHub-desktop/docs/technical/editor-integration.md

 # "Open External Editor" integration

-GitHub Desktop supports the user choosing an external program to open their local repositories, and this is available from the top-level **Repository** menu or when right-clicking on a repository in the sidebar.
+GitCub supports the user choosing an external program to open their local repositories, and this is available from the top-level **Repository** menu or when right-clicking on a repository in the sidebar.